dmritrekker/trekker/doc/source/tutorials/tutorial_1.rst

 - **a seed image** or **a list of coordinates**: specified with either **-seed_image** or **-seed_coordinates**,

 - **a seed count**, **seed count per voxel** or **-timeLimit**: if a seed image is specified, **-seed_count** or **-seed_countPerVoxel** options specify the number of streamlines to compute.
 Trekker generates 1 streamline per seed.
-If non of the two parameters were specified then **-timeLimit** option must be used to limit the duration of tracking.
+If none of the two parameters were specified then **-timeLimit** option must be used to limit the duration of tracking.
 Tracking stops either when the required number of streamlines are reconstructed or the time limit is reached, whichever comes first.
 When tracking stops due to time limit, all the streamlines that are computed so far are written to the disk.

 During tracking, trekker displays information on the terminal screen showing the parameters as well as the progress.
 At the end, an additional output with the same file name as output but with .json ending is saved.
-This file contains meta-information about the parameters and also the result.
+This file contains meta-information about the parameters and also the outcome of tracking process.
 The .json file can be opened using a web browser.

 Visualizing results